jalik/kandybars/README.md

 A template engine for all purposes.

+**Note: This package is currently under development and may change, please do not use in production.**

 ## Create a template in HTML

 Each template is wrapped in a **template** html tag and referenced by a unique name using the **name** attribute.